aanseev/v3toggle/README.md

 ## Installation
 Currently this extension is local only (but the store release is on the way!).
 To install it:
-1. Download this repository and unpack it wherever you like
+1. Download the [latest release](https://github.com/aanseev/v3toggle/releases/tag/v1) and unpack it wherever you like
 2. In Chrome, go to Settings -> Extensions -> Manage Extensions
 3. Toggle Developer Mode
 4. Click on "Load Unpacked"